SMALL CRAFT ADVISORY GOES INTO EFFECT TONIGHT FOR THE VIRGIN ISLANDS

 Locations to be affected: Mainly open waters on the Atlantic sides of the islands.

-Synopsis: Fresh winds are expected to cause a combination of wind waves and wind swells to reach hazardous levels, mainly in open Atlantic waters.
-The threat level to the life, livelihood, property and infrastructure of mariners is forecast to rise to moderate, with the potential for significant impacts.
-A small craft advisory means that wind speeds of 21 to 33 knots and or wind waves and or wind swells of 7 feet or greater are occurring or imminent.
+Synopsis: Fresh winds are causing a combination of wind waves and wind swells to reach hazardous levels, mainly in open waters on the Atlantic sides of the islands.
+The threat level to the life, livelihood, property and infrastructure of mariners is moderate with the potential for significant impacts.
+The threat level is expected to rise further to high on Wednesday, with the potential for extensive impacts.

 Potential Impacts: Loss of life at sea; injuries to mariners; capsize or damage or loss of vessels and marine equipment; financial losses; disruption of fisheries and scarcity of fish products and disruption to marine transportation.